A limited number of 2024 departures are now available! Don't miss out - click to find out more.

 Places Visited: UK - Sapporo (2N) - Shiraoi - Noboribetsu - Hakodate (1N) - Hirosaki (1N) - Kakunodate - Tsunagi (1N) - Hiraizumi - Sendai (1N) - Nikko - Tokyo (3N) - Mt Fuji - Kyoto (2N) - Osaka (1N) - UK

 All of our tour departures include international flights and taxes in the price.
-If the dates we have available for this tour don't suit your needs, or you are not sure travelling as part of a group is for you, maybe a Private Tour would be more ideal.
 If your tour departs in less than 30 days, please call our travel experts to book.

 Fetching Price Information - please wait